victor25264/e-Portafolio/content/QTMA/2023_01_29/index.md

 date: 2023-01-29
 tags: ["ADCS", "Privilege Escalation"]
 author: ["Victor"]
 description: "SpecterOps published a white paper that show the potential attack paths and possible exploitations of certificate templates on ADCS.
-I've known about this for quite some time but haven’t done a deep dive on this, and taking into consideration the possible impact I'm going to do some experiment."
+I'm going to do some experiment on a escalation path"
 summary: "SpecterOps published a white paper that show the potential attack paths and possible exploitations of certificate templates on ADCS.
-I've known about this for quite some time but haven’t done a deep dive on this, and taking into consideration the possible impact I'm going to do some experiment."
+I'm going to do some experiment on a escalation path"
 cover:
     # image: "paper1.png"
     alt: "SpecterOps published a white paper that show the potential attack paths and possible exploitations of certificate templates on ADCS.
-I've known about this for quite some time but haven’t done a deep dive on this, and taking into consideration the possible impact I'm going to do some experiment."
+I'm going to do some experiment on a escalation path"
     relative: true
 editPost:
     URL: "https://github.com/victor25264/e-Portafolio"